Using QSVT for Matrix Inversion

 array([0.99132079, 0.84978294, 0.52403662, 0.2890288 ])

-We start with the general qsvt framework definition.
-It accepts a unitary which block-encode a matrix together with projector-controlled-cnot functions which identify the block in which the matrix is encoded.
+We start with the general QSVT framework definition.
+It accepts a unitary that block-encodes a matrix together with projector-controlled-cnot functions, which identify the block in which the matrix is encoded.

 It applies the qsvt_step

-multiple times, iterating over the rotation angles provided which encode the polynomial transformation.
+multiple times, iterating over the rotation angles provided that encode the polynomial transformation.

-Notice - The last step is quite tricky and depend on the specific transformation we wish to perform.
+Note that the last step is quite tricky and depends on the specific transformation we wish to perform.
 Here the code is suitable for the matrix-inversion case.
-Also - we wrap the auxilliary qubit with \(H\) gates.
+In addition, we wrap the auxilliary qubit with \(H\) gates.

 from classiq import *